Waino/dockerdo/README.rst

   This can result in strange behavior, if you try to read the filesystem before it has been updated.
   If this happens, have patience.
   You can use ``--remote_delay`` to help you have patience, by adding a delay to all remote commands.

+* **A flag for interactive mode**

+    * Note that stdin is only connected if you pipe text in, or you specify the ``-i/--interactive`` flag.
+    * If you don't specify the flag and the command tries to read from stdin, you'll get an error, e.g. ``EOFError: EOF when reading a line``.
+    * Interactive mode is slightly slower, as it has to work around a bug in ssh preventing the use of the master socket.

 Wouldn't it be nice